nirabo/dell-unisphere-package/docs/TestStrategy.md

 ## Test Fixtures

-We will create the following pytest fixtures to support our tests:
+We have created the following pytest fixtures to support our tests:

-1. `app_client`: FastAPI TestClient instance
+1. `app_client`: FastAPI TestClient instance ✅
-2. `auth_headers`: Authentication headers with valid credentials
+2. `auth_headers`: Authentication headers with valid credentials ✅
-3. `csrf_token`: Valid CSRF token for testing protected endpoints
+3. `csrf_token`: Valid CSRF token for testing protected endpoints ✅
 4. `mock_file`: Mock file for testing file uploads
-5. `mock_storage`: Mock in-memory storage for test isolation
+5. `mock_storage`: Mock in-memory storage for test isolation ✅
+6. `patch_background_tasks`: Mock for BackgroundTasks to handle asyncio operations in tests ✅

+### Special Testing Considerations

+#### Handling Asynchronous Operations in Tests

+The Dell Unisphere Mock API uses FastAPI's BackgroundTasks for asynchronous operations, particularly in the upgrade process.
+This presents challenges in a testing environment where we need to test these operations without running actual asyncio tasks.
+Our approach includes:

+1. **Mocking BackgroundTasks**: We patch the BackgroundTasks.add_task method to intercept calls to asyncio functions.

+2. **Direct State Manipulation**: Instead of running actual background tasks, our tests directly manipulate the state of upgrade sessions based on the expected behavior.

+3. **Task Status Transitions**: We ensure proper task status transitions (PENDING → IN_PROGRESS → COMPLETED) are tested without requiring actual task execution.

+4. **Progress Simulation**: For upgrade progress tests, we simulate progress increases without the need for time delays or actual processing.

+This approach allows us to thoroughly test the upgrade workflow without the complications of managing asyncio event loops in a synchronous test environment.

 ## Continuous Integration